CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Discussion

 \paragraph{False positives of analysis.} We have introduced the voting mechanism of the detector chain to mitigate the impact of false positives of misuse detectors on real-world apps.
 However, the false positive of data-flow analysis is another issue.
 The accuracy of data-flow analysis impacts the assessment of the risk level of cryptographic misuses.
 In the current implementation, we faithfully adapt the results of FlowDroid into the risk assessment without addressing the inaccuracy of the data-flow analysis.
 Due to the homogeneous nature of state-of-the-art data-flow analyses on the taint-connection analysis, we may also bring in the voting mechanism based on multiple data-flow analyses, e.g., \cite{DBLP:conf/ccs/WeiROR14, DBLP:conf/pldi/ArztRFBBKTOM14}, to reduce the false positives of individual analysis.

-\paragraph{Possible missing of flows.} When sensitive data threatened by cryptographic misuses first flow to an intermediate location with one sink and then read by another source to leak at another sink, such flow through intermediate location should have been identified by the taint-connection analysis of CryptoEval because we enumerate both sinks for the taint-connection analysis.
-This issue becomes difficult when the data-flow analysis is only modularly performed.
-Therefore CryptoEval requires a global data-flow analysis, and such analysis should be re-conducted when the app changes in evolution.
+\paragraph{Possible missing of flows.} When sensitive data threatened by cryptographic misuses first flows to an intermediate location with one sink and then read by another source to leak at another sink, such flow through the intermediate location should have been identified by the taint-connection analysis of \sysname{} because we enumerate both sinks for the taint-connection analysis.
+This issue becomes harder when the data-flow analysis is only modularly performed.
+Therefore \sysname{} requires a global data-flow analysis, and such analysis should be re-conducted when the app changes in evolution.
 Besides, there is no guarantee that the data-flow analysis can report all critical flows.
-Such false negatives cannot be solved by the voting mechanism since voting is generally to decide the positives.
+The voting mechanism cannot solve such false negatives since voting is generally to decide the positives.
 Consequently, our approach is up against a potential underestimation of the cryptographic misuse risks.

+\paragraph{Impact of API level and app popularity.} Android cryptographic APIs are subject to several changes in the higher API levels \cite{crypto-api-doc}, which affect the potential of specific cryptographic misuses on new Android systems.
+As a general-purpose cryptographic misuse assessment approach, \sysname{} focuses on any possible misuse but has yet to investigate the difference between the misuses at different API levels.
+However, such an investigation would be very helpful in guiding the development of the new cryptographic library APIs at new API levels; thus, we leave this for future work.
+Besides the severity weight $w_{id}$ and risk weight $w_{sc}$ used by \sysname{}, we can also adapt other weights, e.g., the popularity of the apps.
+Such a metric is not related to the app's attack surface but would be effective in a general-purpose risk assessment.